About

 Licensed Psychologist and Jungian Analyst.

-The USJS is a grassroots collaborative started and directed by Guy and Jim and guided by the following advisors: Eileen Blumenthal, Sand Chang, Nathaniel Frank, Jamison Green, and Amorie Robinson.
+The Advisory Council of the USJS is Eileen Blumenthal, Sand Chang, Nathaniel Frank, Jamison Green, and Amorie Robinson.

-The USJS is possible because of the support of many champions within the partnering associations and from the generous funding of the members of Gaylesta: The Psychotherapist Association for Gender & Sexual Diversity.
-Donations to the USJS are processed by the USJS’s 501(c)(3) fiscal sponsor, the SF LGBT Center https://give.sfcenter.org/usjs.
+The initiative is also possible because of generous funding from the membership of Gaylesta: The Psychotherapist Association for Gender & Sexual Diversity, and from the support of several individual donors.
+Donations to the USJS have been processed by the USJS’s 501(c)(3) fiscal sponsor, the SF LGBT Center https://give.sfcenter.org/usjs.